bmooreitul/slickPdfViewer/README.md

 # slickPdfViewer
 A pure Javascript PDF reader with no dependencies.

 The original purpose of this package was to resolve cross browser display issues with embedding a pdf in an iframe.
-Specifically Safari refuses to show any toolbar options when for iframes.
+Specifically Safari refuses to show any toolbar options when for pdfs embedded in iframes.

 ## Features
  :heavy_check_mark: Cross browser support<br>